Ulnar Collateral Ligament Sprains

 • Sometimes surgery

-Initial treatment is immobilization with a thumb spica splint (see figure Thumb spica splint) for several weeks.
-After a few weeks of wearing the splint, patients are instructed to take the splint off and do strengthening exercises, then put the splint back on.
-Patients should continue this regimen for 2 to 3 weeks.
+Initial treatment is immobilization with a thumb spica splint (see figure Thumb spica splint) for 4 weeks (1).
+After a few weeks of wearing the splint, patients are instructed to take the splint off and perform strengthening exercises, then put the splint back on.
+Unrestricted activity is usually allowed after 12 weeks.

 Surgical repair is sometimes necessary (eg, if instability persists).
-After surgery, a thumb spica cast is worn for 6 to 8 weeks.
+After surgery, a thumb spica cast is worn for 4 weeks (1).

 Thumb Spica Splint